finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 <a name="deleteDateFromCalendar"></a>
 # **deleteDateFromCalendar**
-> java.util.Date deleteDateFromCalendar(scope, code, dateId)
+> CalendarDate deleteDateFromCalendar(scope, code, dateId)

 [EXPERIMENTAL] Remove a date from a calendar